 Listen to Dan speak about art, nature, and communication with the timeless on this episode of The Hive Podcast with Nathalie Nahai.

 In the California of the 1960s a high value was placed on lifestyle, the environment and mental well-being, all trends that have slowly been adopted in the following decades in the U.K. But to this day, LA conjures a distinctly exciting vision for British artists, many of whom see themselves walking through a door opened by Hockney over half a century ago.

 David Hockney arrived in LA in 1963 and was completely bewitched.
 He was 24 years old, had escaped a cold grey January in the U.K. and whilst at the beach enjoying sunshine he wrote a postcard home which began “arrived in the promised land 2 days ago”.
 His intoxicating impressions of LA remain his most iconic work and his fascination with the city’s sun, modernism, hedonism and spiritualty have also remained invigorating for generations of British artists since.
 Here we present 14 artists who have fallen under LA’s spell with one work each which signifies something about the brighter future of the supposed promised land.

 3. Alec Cumming, Meet Me Poolside

 Experience The Other Art Fair through a curator's eyes.
 Saatchi Art’s expert curators present free daily guided tours of The Fair that highlight artists with distinct styles, provide art historical context, and spotlight potential investment opportunities.

 Head to the Saatchi Art stand for a free tour.
-Tour schedule to be announced.

 Younger visitors can unleash their artistic flair and participate in creative art activities.